AlbericTrancart/portfolio/src/pages/2020/05/how-fixed-first-memory-leak-nextjs-nodejs/index.md

 tags: ["Web development"]
 ---

-Last week I had to debug my first memory leak: our server crashed at regular interval and the memory usage chart showed that it used all the available memory before needing a restart.
+Last week I had to debug my first memory leak: our server crashed at regular intervals and the memory usage chart showed that it used all the available memory before needing a restart.

 I dreaded this moment because of the almost mystical nature of "memory leak" in the software development vocabulary... but I found it actually quite easy to debug on NodeJS with all the tooling available.